Click here for the home page

 The Countries of Modern Africa

 Bounded by the Atlantic Ocean to the west, the Indian Ocean to the east, and the Mediterranean Sea to the north, the African continent and surrounding islands are divided into more than fifty countries.
 After World War II many African territories began to fight for their independence from European colonization.
 The borders of many modern African nations reflect the colonial boundaries.
+The date on each territory indicates when it achieved independence.
+There are also two special cases.
 The blank territory below Morocco was called the Western or Spanish Sahara before 1976.
 It has been part of Morocco since then, but some countries do not recognize this annexation.
+As for Ethiopia, it was not occupied by a foreign power (Italy) until 1935, and then the Italians were expelled just six years later.

 Microsoft ® Encarta ® Encyclopedia 2003. © 1993-2002 Microsoft Corporation.
 All rights reserved.